hendecahedron/taraxacum/README.md

 #### GA Input Source / Keyboard Layout

-This library uses the symbols `• ∼ 𝑒 ⍣ ∧ ∨` so a GA-specific input source is needed for macOS -- I used Ukele to create one and mapped the a key to switch sources.
+This library uses the symbols `• ∼ 𝑒 ⍣ ∧ ∨` so a GA-specific input source is needed for macOS -- I used Ukele to create one and mapped a key to switch sources.
 For Linux, there'll be a way to do it.

+#### Next

+Speed - this implementation isn't slow but it's not optimised either

+Symbolic implementation - the problem with floats is you get tiny elements as a result of non-cancallations which I currently filter out but a symbolic version would deal with this.
+I have tried using rationals instead but they're much slower.

 #### References: